11 Perspective Taking Examples for Emotional Intelligence

 When you ask for an increase and they reply, “not now,” you perceive it as “they’re undervaluing me,” which makes you angry.
 Anger can motivate you to push harder, which causes you to defend the budget.

-8. Which perspective taking examples show emotional intelligence with strangers and groups?
+8. Which perspective-taking examples show emotional intelligence with strangers and groups?

 For instance, when someone interrupts you, you don’t immediately assume they are irresponsible and unethical.
-You take into account reasonable pressures like perplexity, hurry, or an error; you still prioritise safety, but you don’t feed wrath with a moral story.
+You take into account reasonable pressures like perplexity, hurry, or an error; you still prioritize safety, but you don’t feed wrath with a moral story.
 This time change reduces the emotional hangover that could last all day.

 The trigger is sudden; your interpretation becomes personal rather than passionate; heat becomes justification, and the consequence is aggression and a shattered mood.